Different Types of Generative AI: Models, Tools, and Real-World Applications

 These tools are the public face of generative AI services – from AI that writes like Hemingway to image generators that make your graphic designer sweat (just a little).
 Whether you’re drafting emails, creating art, or developing code, there’s a tool here doing the heavy lifting.

-Let’s break it down by category.
+Let’s break down types of generative AI tools by category.

 Text Generation Tools